vcz-fr/TheFollowUp/_posts/2014/01/2014-01-29-psychonauts-badges.md

     url: "https://shop.doublefine.com/collections/game-psychonauts/products/psychonauts-merit-badge-buttons"
     dead: true

-tweet: "As a fan of the first game, I wish I had a bag to put these pins on."
+message: "As a fan of the first game, I wish I had a bag to put these pins on."
 ---